Mullica Hill, New Jersey: Historic district

-The Mullica Hill Historic District is a 68 acre national historic district along East Avenue, Woodstown Road, Church, High, Main, Mill, New and Union streets in the community.
-It was added to the National Register of Historic Places on April 25, 1991 for its significance in architecture, commerce, industry, community development, and exploration/settlement.
+Mullica Hill Historic District is a 68 acre national historic district along East Avenue, Woodstown Road, Church, High, Main, Mill, New and Union streets in the community.
+It was added to the National Register of Historic Places on April 25, 1991, for its significance in architecture, commerce, industry, community development, and exploration/settlement.
 The district includes 136 contributing buildings.

 St. Stephen's Episcopal Church was built in 1852, with a bell tower added in 1879.
 It has been documented by the Historic American Buildings Survey.

 Education

-Mullica Hill hosts Harrison Township Elementary School which serves students in grades K - 3 and Pleasant Valley School (grades 4 - 6) as part of the Harrison Township School District.
-Public school students from Mullica Hill also attend Clearview Regional Middle School (grades 7 & 8), and Clearview Regional High School (grades 9-12) of the Clearview Regional High School District.
+Mullica Hill hosts Harrison Township Elementary School which serves students in grades Pre-K - 3 and Pleasant Valley School (grades 4 - 6) as part of the Harrison Township School District.
+Public school students from Mullica Hill also attend Clearview Regional Middle School (grades 7 & 8), and Clearview Regional High School (grades 9–12) of the Clearview Regional High School District.
 All are located in Mullica Hill.

-Friends School Mullica Hill is a private, nonsectarian, coeducational day school, serving students in pre-kindergarten through eighth grade, as well as giving private music lessons.
+Friends School Mullica Hill is a private, nonsectarian, coeducational day school, serving students in pre-kindergarten through eighth grade, and providing private music lessons.
 The current school was originally established in 1969, but is part of a local Quaker tradition in the area extending back over 300 years.

-Guardian Angels Regional School is a K-8 school that operates under the auspices of the Roman Catholic Diocese of Camden.
+Guardian Angels Regional School is a K–8 school that operates under the auspices of the Roman Catholic Diocese of Camden.
 Its PreK-3 campus is in Gibbstown while its 4-8 campus is in Paulsboro.